nitish2112/website/content/post/gem5-minor-cpu/index.md

 # Minor CPU

 ## Pipeline
 It is a 4 stage pipelined processor.
 The four stages being fetch1, fetch2, decode and execute.
-As opposed to 5-stage DLX pipeline that every computer architecture student is familiar with this is somewhat different.
+As opposed to 5-stage DLX pipeline that every computer architecture student is familiar with, this is somewhat different.
 The ITLB access, and fetch of the instruction from the main memory are done in fetch1. fetch2 is responsible for decoding the instruction, decode is responsible for just some book-keeping ( why this is a stage I am not sure at this point ) and execute implements the logic for issue, execute, memory, writeback and commit.
 All of these stages are defined as SimObjects in the class Pipeline which implements the entire pipeline.
 The different pipeline stages are connected via Latches ( we will talk about their implementation later in this tutorial ).

 ```c++
 class Pipeline {